thecannawiki/cannawiki-js/src/wiki/Medicinal_cannabis_products.md

 ## Buds ##
 [[File:Macro_cannabis_bud.jpg|200px|center]]

 The most simple form of Cannabis.
-Buds are harvested from a mature plant and then [[Harvesting, Drying and Curing|dried and cured]].
+Buds are harvested from a mature plant and then [dried and cured](/harvesting,_drying_and_curing).

 ## Extracts ##